zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 but rather due to the fact that for the tokens' verification it is necessary to consult all the rules, making this action expensive if there are stored rules which are not relevant anymore.

-When eviction is successful, the response to the request is an empty body.
+When eviction is successful, the response to the request is an empty body with a 204 status code.
 When eviction fails due to lack of permissions, the administrator receives a 403 status code.